zlib-ng/minizip-ng/README.md

 + Zero out local file header information.
 + Zip/unzip of central directory to reduce size.
 + Ability to generate and verify CMS signature for each entry.
-+ Compatibility interface for older versions of minizip.
 + Example minizip command line tool.

 ## Build